BuilderIO/builder/packages/react/README.md

 # Builder.io React SDK

+NOTE: for Next v13 app directory support, you will need to use our beta version of the SDK.
+You can find more about it [here](../sdks/outputs/react).

 ## Integration

 See our full [getting started docs](https://www.builder.io/c/docs/developers), or jump right into integration.
 We generally recommend to start with page buliding as your initial integration: